 Center on Inclusive Software for Learning (CISL)

-The robust expertise and technology assets each partner brings to CISL will allow the project to:
+The robust expertise and technology assets each partner brings to CISL will allow the team to:

 - Determine a core set of features and supports to address inherent access and learning barriers present in most digital and open learning materials